 (4) The Chairperson must forward to the Chief Health Officer a summary of the cases investigated by the investigator and considered by the Committee during each year.

-[Section 340BLA inserted by No. 19 of 2016 s.
+[Section 340BLA inserted: No. 19 of 2016 s.
 78.]

 340BLB.
 Contents of notification confidential